echo2echo/Count-Lines-of-Code/README.md

 # Count-Lines-of-Code

-Perl Script to Count Lines of Code of Perl, PHP and HTML Files
+Perl Script to Count Lines of Code of Perl, PHP and HTML Files on Linux

 Place script in directory with files to count